CMSgov/design-system/rfcs/2021-11-whcm-support.md

 ### Recommendation

-**WHCM updates should support IE in addition to modern browsers.**
+#### 1. WHCM updates should support IE in addition to modern browsers.

 While our design system no longer technically supports IE ([as it falls below our 2% support threshold](https://analytics.usa.gov/health-human-services/)), a good percentage of those who rely on WHCM continue to use it.
 And because the effort to support IE is low, I agree with Microsoft's recommendation - just be certain your system color keywords work across both queries and the cascade doesn't impact how those styles render (meaning, **test the changes**).
 If more targeted styles are needed between IE and Edge, the Frankenquery may need to be split.

-**New and refactored components should be checked in WHCM as part of our "definition of done".**
+#### 2. New and refactored components should be checked in WHCM as part of our "definition of done".

 We have access to a SauceLabs account and they have [good documentation for how to do local testing](https://docs.saucelabs.com/secure-connections/sauce-connect/quickstart/), so we should use it.

-**Collaboration between developer and designer may be needed for some issues, but probably not all.**
+#### 3. Collaboration between developer and designer may be needed for some issues, but probably not all.

 There are some issues in WHCM that I would consider low severity and I'd think design could trust development to implement a good solution.
 I'm thinking border-widths, margin/padding on our buttons, and ensuring System Colors are being implemented correctly (like in the disabled state mentioned above).
 For these kinds of issues, I can envision a developer making an adequate fix and maybe sharing a screenshot with design if needed.